 Our “mission statement”:

 “Welcome to the Full Moon Open Mic, home of high aspirations, low production values, and freedom of speech.”
 It’s casual, friendly, supportive, respectful, and ART-FULL.
 They are held on or near the Full Moon on any given month that I’m not on tour AND as long as that full moon doesn’t fall on a Friday or Saturday night…I don’t want to have a free event that might take audience away from other Cape musicians who stand to make their best $$ on those prime-time nights.
 On occasion, we convene when a musical family member or friend from far away is on the Cape, so I’ve stretched our “parameters” to include “any night in a month that HAS a full moon

 That’s our story.
 We’ve gathered to witness stirring, beautiful, courageous, and stimulating performances.
 It’s been a great ride!
 In our first decade we were able to collect cumulative donations totaling more than $13,000.
 On January 30th our donation bucket went to the Robert F Kennedy Children Action Corps, a non-profit agency and leader in child welfare and juvenile justice in Massachusetts.
 Every year, they help hundreds of children, youths, and their families deal successfully with behavioral and emotional issues at nearly a dozen facilities throughout the state.

 Thanks for your attendance and support over the years!
-Our next gathering will be WEDNESDAY, MARCH 29TH, 2017, site TBD…
+Join us, bring friends.
+The next recipient of our donation bucket will be announced soon.

 with gratitude from your friendly occasional community organizer